 Naturally, the roof type is defined by three main factors: the roof slope, the building materials, and supplies used for roofing and the shape of the architectural appearance of the building.
 In general, the type of the roof is determined during the blueprint stage.
-However, it does not necessarily mean that one cannot make certain amendments during regular roof repair or even completely change the roof type.
+However, it does not necessarily mean that one cannot make certain amendments during regular Ideal Siding Calgary or even completely change the siding type.
 Thus, let us take a closer look at the most practical and ubiquitous types of roofs in order to determine their pros and cons.

 According to the general design, the roofs can be divided into 3 types: